 Concept Art: Using traditional drawing processes, students are introduced to concept art projects.

 Watercolor Painting: Students are introduced to traditional transparent watercolor techniques.

-Typography and Design: Working with the Adobe Creative Suite, (Photoshop, Illustrator, and Indesign), in a computer lab, students will apply typographic principles to communicate visual ideas
+Graphic Design: Working with the Adobe Creative Suite, (Photoshop, Illustrator, and Indesign), in a computer lab, students will apply typographic principles to communicate visual ideas.

 Traditional 2D Animation: For this class, students will first create a hand drawn image, which will then be digitized and colorized using Adobe software.
 Students will work on an individual project before moving on to a group project.